swiftlang/swift-evolution/proposals/nnnn-actors.md

 The attribute is ill-formed when applied to any other declaration.
 It is ill-formed if combined with an explicit global actor attribute.

-The `@actorIndependent` attribute has an optional "unsafe" argument.  `@actorIndependent(unsafe)` differs from `@actorIndependent` only in the implementation of the declaration.
-Specifically, it allows the implementation to refer to actor-isolated state, which would be ill-formed under `@actorIndependent`.
+The `@actorIndependent` attribute has an optional "unsafe" argument.  `@actorIndependent(unsafe)` is treated the same way as `@actorIndependent` from the client's perspective, meaning that it can be used from anywhere.
+However, the implementation of an `@actorIndependent(unsafe)` entity is allowed to refer to actor-isolated state, which would have been ill-formed under `@actorIndependent`.

 ### Actor isolation checking